 - 1. Plan, organize, and deliver an effective oral presentation. - 2.
-Understand spoken instructions, questions, and explanations.
+Understand spoken instructions, explanations, and questions.

 Course Content Verification

-I verify that the content of this course outline is current, accurate, and complies with BCIT Policy.
+I verify that the content of this course outline is current, accura ate, and complies with BCIT Policy.

 Program Head/Chief Instructor Date